Skip to main content

 Oregon.gov Homepage

-The Water Well Abandonment, Repair and Replacement Fund (WARRF) provides financial assistance to low to moderate income individual households or members of a federally recognized tribe in Oregon.
-This financial assistance can be used to repair or replace and permanently abandon a water well that was destroyed by wildfire or is in an area impacted by drought.
-The impacted well must have been used for household purposes and no longer supplying enough water to sustain the household.
+The Water Resources Department’s Well Abandonment, Repair, and Replacement Fund provides financial assistance to help low to moderate income individual households or members of a federally recognized tribe in Oregon.
+The impacted well must be dry or nearly dry or have been damaged or destroyed by wildfire and no longer supplying enough water to sustain the household.

 • The WARRF program is not currently accepting applications.